raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 sudo reboot
 ```

-If you wish to control when the updates are applied you can disable the systemd service from running automatically and run `rpi-eeprom-update` manually, as shown in the 'Manually checking if an update is available' section below."
+If you wish to control when the updates are applied you can disable the systemd service from running automatically and run `rpi-eeprom-update` manually, as shown in the 'Manually checking if an update is available' section below.

 ```
 # Disable